puppetlabs/design-system/source/react/library/content/Content.md

   </ul>

   <p>
-    According to Elements of Typographical Style anything from 45 to 75 characters is widely-regarded as a satisfactory length of line for a single-column page set in a serifed text face in a text size.
+    According to Elements of Typographical Style, anything from 45 to 75 characters is widely-regarded as a satisfactory length of line for a single-column page set in a serifed text face in a text size.
 The 66-character line (counting both letters and spaces) is widely regarded as